jsta/jsta.github.io/_posts/2015-08-05-cond2salshiny.md

 [IOC, SCOR and IAPSO, 2010: The international thermodynamic equation of seawater – 2010: Calculation and use of thermodynamic properties.
 Intergovernmental Oceanographic Commission, Manuals and Guides No. 56, UNESCO (English), 196 pp](http://www.teos-10.org/pubs/TEOS-10_Manual.pdf)

 [Alan D. Jassby and James E. Cloern (2015). wq: Some tools for exploring water quality monitoring data.
 R package version 0.4.4.
 See the wq::ec2pss function.](http://cran.r-project.org/package=wq)

-The [source](http://www.github.com/jsta/cond2sal_shiny"," source) for this app is on github where you can [report issues and post feature requests](https://github.com/jsta/cond2sal_shiny/issues).